 So if the veterans says “I was discharged in 1993”, most likely what is meant is he/she was released from active duty in 1993 (most likely after 3 years of service), and transferred to the inactive reserve for the rest of the 8 year MSO.
 He/she was actually separated in 1998 – which may make a difference as to the record location.

-It is best to submit using eVetrecs because a tracking request number will be provided.
-Checking the Status of Your Request by E-mail: Once you have allowed sufficient time for us to receive and process your mailed or faxed request (about 10 days), you may check the status of your request by e-mail through our NPRC Customer Service Center at firstname.lastname@example.org.
-Please provide the request number if you have one, the name, address and phone number of the requester and the veteran's branch of service to aid us in finding your request in our system.
-You will receive a return e-mail from us with a projected completion date for your request.
+- It is best to submit using eVetrecs because a tracking request number will be provided.
+Checking the Status of Your Request: Once you have allowed sufficient time for us to receive and process your mailed or faxed request (about 10 days), you may check the status of your request by using the Online Status Update Request form.